 Chances are, if you’re in a toxic relationship, your relationship just isn’t what you thought it would be.
 You had an idea of how amazing being in love would be and how exciting your relationship would be from here on out.
 Granted, issues will pop up in every relationship, but toxic relationships go beyond the normal contrast that occurs.

-So, what is a toxic relationship and how do you know if you’re in one?
+What is a toxic relationship, and how do you know if you’re in one?

-You may be in a toxic relationship with a partner or it can be a friend, coworker, or family worker.
+You may be in a toxic relationship with a partner, or it can be a friend, coworker, or family worker.
 The dynamics go beyond just the intimate relationships.
-The following are common signs that you may indeed be in a toxic relationship.
-They’re “red flags” so-to-speak.
+The following are common signs that you may be in a toxic relationship.
+They’re “red flags” so to speak.
 See if you can relate to any of them.

 There is hostility

-Whether it’s you or him, there is a whole lot of anger running rampant.
+Whether it’s you or him, a lot of anger is running rampant.
 Do you feel afraid to be who you are or share your feelings out of fear of an angry backlash?
 Do you both scream at each other when an issue arises?
-It’s normal to get angry at times, but how you deal and express that anger can take a healthy relationship and turn it into a toxic one.
+It’s normal to get angry at times, but how you deal with and express, that anger can turn a healthy relationship into a toxic one.

 There is abuse

 If there is any abuse going on, the relationship is toxic.
 Does he physically abuse you?
 Even just a push up against a wall or grabbing you hard is abuse.
 How about verbal attacks?
 Does he call you names?
 Put you down?
 Demean you?
 Does he make fun of you?
 Abuse is a tell-tale sign of an unhealthy and toxic relationship.